 I recently wrote about my Glow Up: a period of self care, transformation, and general physical and emotional fabulousness that I so desperately need.
 One of the quick wins I’m going for is a mouth makeover of sorts.
-I don’t mean expensive lip plumping injections or lengthy dental work, I just mean working with what I’ve got and taking care of it.
+I don’t mean expensive lip plumping injections or lengthy dental work, I am talking about teeth whitening and fresh breath goals; working with what I’ve got and taking care of it.

 Hand on heart, I’ve been to the dentist once in the last twenty years, and that was when I was pregnant with Spaghetti Legs and dentist visits were free on the NHS.
 With all the crazy hormones and blood vessels of pregnancy I bled at the slightest touch of the hygienist and I’ve never been in a hurry to go back.